qemu/qemu/docs/tools/qemu-img.rst

     In order to achieve this, any clusters that differ between *BACKING_FILE* and the old backing file of *FILENAME* are merged into *FILENAME* before actually changing the backing file.
+With the ``-c`` option specified, the clusters which are being merged (but not the entire *FILENAME* image) are compressed when written.

     Note that the safe mode is an expensive operation, comparable to converting an image.
 It only works if the old backing file still